TalonStrike

 Workflow

-- Select the target network and optionally narrow the scope to specific assets.
+- Create a new session and select the target network (optionally narrow to specific assets).

-- Monitor the session in real time: watch commands, chat with the agent, respond to consent requests.
+- Click Start and monitor in real time -- watch commands, chat with the agent, respond to consent requests.

 - Import findings into your vulnerability inventory for tracking and remediation.